rathink4/rathink4/README.md

 # Hi 👋, I'm Rathin Kamble

 I am currently doing my **Masters in Computer Science** as graduate student at `University of Texas at Dallas`.
 I have a **Bachelors of Engineering degree in Computer Science** from `BITS Pilani, Dubai`.
-To see my profile in detail, I recommend to look at my LinkedIn profile.
+To see my profile in detail, I recommend checking my LinkedIn profile.

 - 🔭 I’m currently working on **Full stack projects.**